 If you prefer not to drive, then taking a Split to Mostar day tour with a guide is a great option.
 This allows you to leave Split early in the morning without worrying about driving and make the maximum use of your time in Mostar.

-This guided tour available on GetYourGuide is a great choice as it gives you two hours of free time to explore Mostar independently, as well as a guided tour of the town and stops in Počitelj & Kravice National Park.
+This guided tour available on GetYourGuide is a great choice as it gives you some free time to explore Mostar independently, as well as a guided tour of the town and stops in Počitelj & Kravice National Park.
 Click here to view schedules & prices.

 If you want to combine your Mostar day trip with a stop in the Christian pilgrimage site of Medjugorje, then this guided tour follows a similar itinerary to the above tour but allows you to visit Medjugorje instead of Kravice National Park.
 There is also this guided tour available which dedicates more time in Medjugorje rather than visiting Počitelj & Kravice National Park.